You are here

 Do you agree with the authors’ conclusions, and are they significant?

-Could anything be influencing the authors’ perspective, conclusions, or arguments, such as funding agencies, stakeholders, etc.?
+Could anything be influencing the authors’ perspective, conclusions, or arguments, such as funding agencies or stakeholders?

 What are the strengths and limitations of the data collection methods?